wazo-platform/wazo-js-sdk/README.md

 room.on(room.ON_TALKING, (channel, participant) => {});
 ```

-Triggered when a participant is talking or stop talking.
+Triggered when a participant is talking, or stops talking.

 - `channel`: Object containing information about the event.
 - `participant`: `Wazo.RemoteParticipant` or `Wazo.LocalParticipant`.